 III.
-AIR QUALITY

-Would the project: Potentially Significant Impact Less than Significant Impact No Impact (a) Conflict with or obstruct implementation of the applicable air quality plan? \boxtimes (b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is nonattainment under an applicable federal or State ambient air quality standard? \boxtimes (c) Expose sensitive receptors to substantial pollutant concentrations? \boxtimes (d) Result in other emissions (such as those leading to odors adversely affecting a substantial number of people?
+AIR QUALITY Wo uld the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact (a) Conflict with or obstruct implementation of the applicable air quality plan? (b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is nonattainment under an applicable federal or State ambient air quality standard? (c) Expose sensitive receptors to substantial pollutant concentrations? (d) Result in other emissions (such as those leading to odors adversely affecting a substantial number of people?